vancluever/z2d/README.md

 `zig fetch --save git+https://github.com/vancluever/z2d#[tag or commit]`

-Note that `main` and release tags are currently being done against the Zig 0.14.x release.
-For Zig 0.15.x support, please use the `zig-0.15.0` branch.
+Note that Zig 0.15.1 or higher is required.
+For Zig 0.14.x support, the last supported version is 0.8.1.

 ## Documentation and examples